-This proven project will improve food security for subsistence families in rural Uganda.
+This proven 'Grains for Growth' project will improve food security for subsistence families in rural Uganda.
 Our experienced team provide women with essential agronomy training and grain storage equipment.
 They learn to properly dry their meagre harvest & store it in airtight containers, reducing grain loss from around 30% to almost zero.
-The whole family's nutrition improves, especially vital for infants.
-Women's income increases through crop sales.
-They can afford vital medicine & education for their families.
+The whole family's nutrition improves; the women's own income increases through crop sales; and they can afford vital medicine & education for their families.

 Poverty is chronically high in rural Mayuge district.
 74% of the population rely on subsistence farming.
 Due to gender inequalities, women & girls constitute most of the poor.
 Their plots are small & the yields are low.
 Poor storage of crops after harvest causes further loss due to infestation & contamination by rats & dangerous fungi.
 This fragile food chain affects all & leads to malnutrition, even death, in babies & young children.
 The COVID-19 crisis has dramatically worsened this situation.

 The training methods & equipment were developed by the World Food Programme and are proven to reduce food poverty.
 Act4Africa are trusted by the community & will introduce the new ways to women farmers & support them.
 Women receive training in drying crops effectively & are provided with airtight storage bags/silos, preventing losses of up to 50% of their harvest.
 Women's knowledge increases and the family have a safe, secure supply of food for use, or to sell at higher prices, later in the year